Seneca-ICTOER/SEC520/docs/A-Labs/lab1.md

 **Answer Task #2 observations / questions in your lab log book.**

-### Task #3: Install / Setup Windows 2003 Server as a Virtual Machine
+### Task #3: Install and Setup Windows 2003 Server as a Virtual Machine

 **DO NOT Install Service Packs (Beyond Service Pack 1) On Windows 2003 Server:** Since this course will be exploring security issues with the Windows operating systems, do not update your Window 2003 Server's OS.
 We will be exploiting this less-secure OS, then later "harden" this OS from attacks.